Hiring the right PPC management company is a difficult decision for any business.

 Obviously, you can learn how it all works and what each ad type does.
 Then you are still stuck with figuring out which type to choose and which will offer the best return on your investment.
 In short, it is going to take months of learning and testing before you are building consistently good ads that get conversions.

-Instead, you can hire a PPC manager who will run all the relevant tests, pick the right ad types, and even create the ad copy for you.
+Instead, you can hire a PPC company that will run all the relevant tests, pick the right ad types, and even create the ad copy for you.

 While this is happening, if you wish, you can take your time and learn all about Google Ads.
 Then one day in the future, when your campaigns are turning consistent profits, you will be able to slowly retake control.
 Alternatively, if the PPC management company does a good enough job, you can allow them to continue managing your PPC campaign so long as it continues to generate a consistent profit.